Elegant Osso Buco Recipe

 - Preheat oven to 325 Fahrenheit or 180 celsius.

 - Pat veal shanks dry with paper towels.
-Tie meat to the bone with twine, if desired.
+Tie the meat to the bone with twine, if desired.
 Season with salt and pepper.

-- In Dutch oven or other heavy pot, heat oil until smoking.
+- In a Dutch oven or other heavy pot, heat oil until smoking.
 Add shanks and brown on all sides.
 Remove shanks and set aside.